 Examples on EU-funded projects, coordinated by SINTEF

-• Through the project GAMER, and the subsequent project WINNER, SINTEF together with the project partners achieved the first worldwide demonstration of high-temperature pressurised steam electrolysis using a proton ceramic electrolyser, delivering high efficiency and hydrogen at 10 bar, with excellent cell-level improvements.
+- Through the project GAMER, and the subsequent project WINNER, SINTEF together with the project partners achieved the world´s first demonstration of high-temperature pressurised steam electrolysis using a proton ceramic electrolyser, delivering high efficiency and hydrogen at 10 bar, with excellent cell-level improvements.
 The innovative results are recognized by the EU Innovation Radar platform.

 Have a look at how green hydrogen is produced and is utilized.